-For more than 30 years, fairness opinions have played an integral role in merger and acquisition (M&A) and related corporate transactions.
+For more than 35 years, fairness opinions have played an integral role in merger and acquisition (M&A) and related corporate transactions.
 While fairness opinions were issued for deals prior to the mid-80s, the 1985 ruling in the Smith v.
 Van Gorkom case earned fairness opinions a much more prominent place in the deal process.
-Yet, the marketplace continues to struggle with a lack of consistent standards and methods, as well as perceived conflicts of interest where fairness opinions are concerned.
+Yet, the marketplace continues to struggle with a lack of consistent standards and methods where fairness opinions are concerned, as well as perceived conflicts of interest.
 This paper, the first in a series on this topic, looks at the evolution of fairness opinions, the critical role they continue to play in supporting transaction value and decision-making, and why it’s important for stakeholders to solicit opinions from highly experienced, independent, and sophisticated providers.

 A fairness opinion is a letter summarizing an analysis prepared by an investment bank or independent third party, which indicates whether certain financial elements in a transaction, such as price, are fair to a specific constituent, from a financial point of view.
 While not required by law, fairness opinions are commonly used in M&A transactions to assist the board, a special committee of the board, or other fiduciaries in assessing the fairness of the financial terms of a transaction, as of a specific date and based on a given set of assumptions.
-Fairness opinions do not constitute legal, regulatory, accounting, insurance, tax or other similar advice; are not intended to constitute a recommendation as to how shareholders should vote on any action; and do not represent a judgment of the merits of a company’s securities.
-However, a fairness opinion helps to provide boards with a “safe haven” in which transactions are generally viewed under the more forgiving legal standard of the business judgment rule.
+Fairness opinions do not constitute legal, regulatory, accounting, insurance, tax or other similar advice; are not intended to provide a recommendation as to how shareholders should vote on any action; and do not represent a judgment of the merits of a company’s securities.
+However, a fairness opinion does help to provide boards with additional information and build the record that the board has satisfied its fiduciary duty of care in reviewing a transaction under the business judgment rule or the more exacting legal standard of entire fairness.
 In short, as a result of receiving a fairness opinion as part of an otherwise well-structured (and well-executed) transaction process, boards are generally not second-guessed on their decisions to proceed (or not proceed) with a transaction.

 While the fairness opinion itself is generally a two- to four-page letter, the process used to arrive at the conclusion is substantial and often quite complex.
 Fairness opinions are based on objective, independent analyses performed by experienced financial experts that include not only a valuation (including full financial due diligence on the underlying business), but a review of the transaction’s financial structure, the type and timing of the deal, and the financial and tax consequences of the transaction.